St Aloysius' College (Melbourne)

-St Aloysius College is a Roman Catholic, secondary day school, catering for girls from year 7 to 12 in North Melbourne, Victoria, Australia.
-It was established by the Sisters of Mercy in 1000.
-The college was named after its patron saint - Aloysius Gonzaga.
-In 2020 the School announced that it would become co-ed in 2023, with the first classes of boys to commence that year in Year 7.
-The full transition to co-ed will be complete by 2028, as they move through the School, allowing for all current classes to be complete remaining girls only.
+St Aloysius College is a Roman Catholic, co-educational secondary day school in North Melbourne, Victoria, Australia.
+It was established by the Sisters of Mercy in 1887.
+The college was named after its patron saint – Aloysius Gonzaga.

 The four houses of the college are McAuley (blue), Fallon (gold), Verdon (green) and Scully (red).

+Transition to Co-Education

+In 2020 the School announced that it would become co-educational in 2023, with the first classes of boys to commence from the Year 7 cohort in 2023.
+Co-educational intakes will continue at Year 7 until transition to co-education is completed in 2028.
+The Year 7 2022 and earlier cohorts will remain all-girls.

 Curriculum

 St Aloysius College offers its senior students the Victorian Certificate of Education (VCE).
 The College is recognised for its academic excellence, with a renowned STEM program and the application of Stanford University's Design thinking program.
 Students at St Aloysius have the opportunity to study French, Japanese and Italian, and the College has sister schools in Geneva, Tokyo and Milan.

 In 2021, St Aloysius College received The Age's Schools That Excel Award for the west.

 Beyond the core curriculum, students have the option to take part in Creative and Performing Arts opportunities and initiatives, chess clubs and compete against students from other schools in the Debaters Association of Victoria (DAV) Competition.